Request to Review / Appeal of Student Account Charges

 If you are requesting an exception to any of the policies, PLEASE SUBMIT DOCUMENTATION WITH THIS FORM.
 For example, a statement from an advisor is needed when an advising error is the basis of the request; a statement from a medical professional on letterhead and including applicable dates is required when based on a medical condition; or proof of satisfactory financial arrangements made by the due date when disputing a late fee.
-If the committee requires additional information, the request will be made to the student’s Delaware Valley University email address.
+If the committee requires additional information, the request will be made in writing to the student’s Delaware Valley University email address.

 The University will not consider appeals based on:

 - Class assignments are not met (see Department Chair)*

 - Issues between the student and instructor (see Department Chair)*

 - Lack of familiarity with the registration system (i.e. failing to complete registration properly)